miachen67/cse15l-lab-reports/lab-report3.md

 technical//plos/journal.pbio.0020067.txt:        Bernal, and Dorothy Hodgkin.
 The other was the pre-World War II work of William Astbury in technical//biomed/bcr583.txt:        Norwegian women who were adolescents during World War II,
 ```
+`--exclude-dir` can be useful when we want to ignore a directory and not search inside it when giving `grep` a pattern to search for.
 ## grep -r --exclude-dir for more than one directory
 ```
 miachen@Mias-MacBook-Air-6 lab5 % grep -r --exclude-dir="911report" --exclude-dir="government" "World War II" technical/